 “I want to make a difference in this world,” the soldier said to Coombs.

 If one outcome occurs, Pfc.
-Manning will be stuck behind bars for acts of espionage and aiding the enemy, for, well, ever.
+Manning may enter the history books as a traitor and sentenced to rot behind bars for acts of espionage and aiding the enemy.
 In another, he’s renowned as a patriot and a hero.
 Either way, his life has already been ravaged by a flawed system.

-“I’m confident that by the time this case comes to a conclusion, the record of trial will be the longest record of trial in our military’s history,” said Coombs, “and that record will reflect one thing: that we fought at every turn, at every opportunity, and we fought to assure that Brad received a fair trial.”
+“I’m confident that by the time this case comes to a conclusion, the record of trial will be the longest record of trial in our military’s history,” says Coombs.
+“And that record will reflect one thing: that we fought at every turn, at every opportunity, and we fought to assure that Brad received a fair trial.”